-WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner and Jake Thompson, Senior Transportation Planner
+WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, Jake Thompson, Senior Planner WILMAPCO, the City of New Castle, DelDOT, and community stakeholders developed the City of New Castle

-WILMAPCO, the City of New Castle, DelDOT, and community stakeholders developed the City of New Castle Transportation Plan which included recommendations to Improve the multimodal transportation network, provide connectivity to communities and trails, enhance health and livability, reduce illegal truck traffic, improve safety, address flooding and sea-level rise impacts on land use and access to major transportation corridors, improve gateways to the historic city, and address parking needs.
+Transportation Plan which included recommendations to Improve the multimodal transportation network, provide connectivity to communities and trails, enhance health and livability, reduce illegal truck traffic, improve safety, address flooding and sea-level rise impacts on land use and access to major transportation corridors, improve gateways to the historic city, and address parking needs.
 WILMAPCO will work with the planning team to monitor and assist with implementation of the Plan.

-25.13.02 - Mobility Friendly Design Standards
+26.13.02 - Mobility Friendly Design Standards

-WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, Daniel Blevins, Principal Planner Mobility Friendly Design Standards have been completed in Middletown, Chesapeake City, Rising Sun, Perryville, Port Deposit, Cecilton and North East.
-Staff will work with these towns, community leaders, and member agencies to implement their mobility friendly design standards.
+WILMAPCO STAFF PARTICIPANT: Leonard Bonarek, Senior Planner, Daniel Blevins, Principal Planner

+Mobility Friendly Design Standards have been completed in Middletown, Chesapeake City, Rising Sun, Perryville, Port Deposit, Cecilton and North East.
+Staff will work with these towns, community leaders, and member agencies to implement their mobility friendly design standards as requested.

-25.13.03 - City of Newark Planning
+26.13.03 - City of Newark Planning

-WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, David Gula, Principal Planner Staff will continue to work with involved member agencies to implement the short -and long-term recommendations of the Newark plans, including monitoring implementation of the Cleveland Avenue Task Force, Newark Traffic Calming Plan, Newark Transportation Plan, Newark Transit Study, and Newark Bicycle Plan.
-Staff will also serve on the Newark Traffic Committee.
+WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, David Gula, Principal Planner

+Staff will continue to work with involved member agencies to implement the short -and long-term recommendations of the Newark plans, including monitoring implementation of the Cleveland Avenue Task Force, Newark Traffic Calming Plan, Newark Transportation Plan, Newark Transit Study, and Newark Bicycle Plan.
+Staff will also serve on the Newark Traffic Committee and BikeNewark.
+In addition, staff will participate in monitoring and updates to the Newark Transportation Improvement District.